 Images: Top Row Left via Style | Top Row Right via Noted | Second Row Left via Style Me Pretty | Second Row Right via Erica Keuter Designs | Third Row Right via Style Me Pretty | Bottom Row via Burnett's Boards

 So, with an eye on your wedding outfit, let’s consider how to bring in the blue.
 Obviously, coloured shoes are a great option or you could choose a delicate blue sash.
 Bridesmaids could wear a Tiffany Blue gown (with a fabulous Fifties vibe to really work with the movie’s era if you like) or separates with a crisp white top and a blue skirt.
 If you like the idea of doing something a little different, why not change into a coloured designer dress for your evening reception?
 Your wedding is definitely a day when having two dresses is allowed!

-You’ve got to go glam with your accessories – a traditional strand of pearls or a collar necklace such as Glitzy Secrets' Statement of Pearl Necklace looks amazing with higher necked gowns and you can be sure you’ll wear this piece again and again.
+You’ve got to go glam with your accessories – a traditional strand of pearls or a collar necklace such as Glitzy Secrets' Statement of Pearl Necklace (Sold Out) looks amazing with higher necked gowns and you can be sure you’ll wear this piece again and again.
 The very appropriately named Classic Icon Clip-On Earrings are perfectly sparkly and are suitably special for your big day.
 If you’d like to channel a little more movie magic, don’t forget the sleek bun and black sunglasses!